MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/other-wdk-downloads.md

 | Windows 10, version 1703          | [EWDK for Windows 10, version 1703](https://developer.microsoft.com/windows/hardware/license-terms-enterprise-wdk-1703) |

 > [!Note]
 > Starting in Windows 10 version 1709, the EWDK is ISO-based.
-To get started, download and mount the ISO, then run **LaunchBuildEnv**.
+To get started, download and mount the ISO, and then run **LaunchBuildEnv**.

 ## Standalone tools for debugging Windows XP and Windows Vista